Kamirus/purescript-selda/guide/SimpleE2E.md

   ```

 Let us consider another query that will find maximum balance for each person.
-We will do this intentionally wrong to show what will happen if we try to execute it (which we cover in the next chapter).
+We are going to do this intentionally wrong to show what happens if we try to execute it (We cover query execution in the next chapter).

 ```purescript
 qPersonsMaxBalance